 Scholarly Commons Citation

 Cohen, Julie E., "Reverse Engineering and the Rise of Electronic Vigilantism: Intellectual Property Implications of "Lock-Out" Programs" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 815.
+815.